Diyarx7m/funny-blob/README.md

 Usage notes

 - These files are intended to be opened locally in your browser.
-Many demos are self-contained and do not require a build step.
+Many demos are self-contained and do not require a build step
-- If a demo requires Node.js or other tooling, check the file header or comments for instructions.

 Contributing